Managing Project Documents

 - Project Execution – In this phase, tracking and reacting are the name of the game.
 Here the project documents are delivering the actuals and updates to the project plan.
-Tracking cost, time, physical progress and emerging issues are documented in this phase.
+Tracking cost, time, physical progress, and emerging issues are documented in this phase.

 Once again, these project phases are guidelines to what document types play a critical role within the project lifecycle.
 The next sections of this paper will highlight the obstacles created by a poor document management strategy and how these issues can be addressed with the right strategy in place.

 Paper pusher!
 Bureaucrat!
 Those are the last words a project manager would want to be labelled as.
-The reality is, ineffective project managers can easily fall into the trap of producing piles of paperwork that can cloud their judgement leading to the inevitable demise of a project’s failure.
-When poorly managed, the project document can easily conceal the reality of a project’s status, create confusion and frustrate those who want answers, as well as those who need to deliver.
-In fact, poor usage of a project document can minimise the strategic value project managers play in a project’s outcome.
+The reality is ineffective project managers can easily fall into the trap of producing piles of paperwork that can cloud their judgement leading to the inevitable demise of a project’s failure.
+When poorly managed, the project document can easily conceal the reality of a project’s status, create confusion, and frustrate those who want answers, as well as those who need to deliver.
+In fact, poor usage of a project document can minimize the strategic value project managers play in a project’s outcome.
 It is for this very reason that identifying project document bottlenecks is as important as the effective use of project documents.

 The primary issue project managers face when managing the multitude of documents is the sheer volume of information contained that needs to be shared among all project stakeholders.
 Although the collection of project information is essential, many project managers are challenged with the ability to effectively access the most relevant information across all project documents to quickly respond to project bottlenecks and provide status updates to their stakeholders.